ciscoheat/mithril-hx/README.md

 ## Server side - All targets

-The rendering part of Mithril has been ported to Haxe, so you can now enjoy writing Mithril templates, and have them rendered to HTML anywhere.
+The rendering part of Mithril has been ported to Haxe, so you can now enjoy writing Mithril templates and have them rendered to HTML anywhere.
 Here's a class to get you started:

 ```haxe
 import mithril.MithrilNodeRender;